piazza-energy/curated-resource-list/companies.md

 - [Offset earth](https://offset.earth/) funds for tree planting foundations
 - [Trillion trees campaign](https://www.trilliontreecampaign.org/) tree planting
 - [Atmosfair](https://www.atmosfair.de/en/offset/) a non-profit climate protection organisation with a focus on travel.
 We actively protect the climate by compensating greenhouse gases through the use of renewable energies, among other activities.
+- [Nori](https://nori.com/about) is a marketplace that wants to create a new way for anyone in the world to pay to remove excess carbon dioxide from the atmosphere.

 ## Meteo / Power forecast